yaredwb/PMT/index.md

 [^5]: Whitaker, S. Advances in theory of fluid motion in porous media. *Industrial & Engineering Chemistry*, 61(12):14-28, 1969.
 [^6]: Whitaker, S. Simultaneous heat, mass, and momentum transfer in porous media: a theory of drying. *Advances in Heat Transfer*, 13:119-203, 1977.
 [^7]: Prevost, J. H. Mechanics of continuous porous media. *International Journal of Engineering Science*, 18(6):787-800, 1980.
+[^8]: Bedford, A. and Drumheller, D. S. Theories of immiscible and structured mixtures. *International Journal of Engineering Science*, 21(8):863-960, 1983.
+[^9]: Hassanizadeh, S. M. Derivation of basic equations of mass transport in porous media, part 1. macroscopic balance laws. *Advances in Water Resources*, 9(4):196-206, 1986.
+[^10]: Bowen, R. M. Incompressible porous media models by use of the theory of mixtures. *International Journal of Engineering Science*, 18(9):1129-1148, 1980.
+[^11]: Bowen, R. M. Compressible porous media models by use of the theory of mixtures. *International Journal of Engineering Science*, 20(6):697-735, 1982.
+[^12]: Coussy, O., Dormieux, L., and Detournay, E. From mixture theory to Biot's approach for porous media. *International Journal of Solids and Structures*, 35(34):4619-4635, 1998.
+[^13]: Coussy, O. *Poromechanics*.
+John Wiley & Sons, 2004.
+[^14]: Vadasz, P. *Emerging Topics in Heat and Mass Transfer in Porous Media: From Bioengineering and Microelectronics to Nanotechnology*, Volume 22.
+Springer
+Science & Business Media, 2008.
+[^15]: Ehlers, W. and Bluhm, J. *Porous Media: Theory, Experiments and Numerical Applications*.
+Springer Science & Business Media, 2013.
+[^16]: Bluhm, J. and de Boer, R. The volume fraction concept in the porous media theory. *ZAMM-Journal of Applied Mathematics and Mechanics/Zeitschrift fur Angewandte Mathematik und Mechanik*, 77(8):563-577, 1997.
+[^17]: Lewis, R. W. and Schrefler, B. A. *The Finite Element Method in the Static and Dynamic Deformation and Consolidation of Porous Media*.
+Wiley, 1998.
+[^18]: Hassanizadeh, M. and Gray, W. G. General conservation equations for multiphase systems: 3. constitutive theory for porous media flow. *Advances in Water Resources*, 3(1):25-40, 1980.
+[^19]: de Boer, R. *Trends in Continuum Mechanics of Porous Media*, Volume 18.
+Springer Science & Business Media, 2006.
+[^20]: de Boer, R. and Bluhm, J. Phase transitions in gas-and liquid-saturated porous solids. *Transport in Porous Media*, 34(1-3):249-267, 1999.
+[^21]: de Boer, R. and Kowalski, S. Thermodynamics of fluid-saturated porous media with a phase change. *Acta Mechanica*, 109(1-4):167-189, 1995.
+[^22]: de Boer, R. Thermodynamics of phase transitions in porous media. *Applied Mechanics Reviews*, 48(10):613-622, 1995.
+[^23]: Yortsos, Y. C. and Stubos, A. K. Phase change in porous media. *Current Opinion in Colloid & Interface Science*, 6(3):208-216, 2001.
+[^24]: Fremond, M. *Phase Change in Mechanics*, Volume 13.
+Springer Science & Business Media, 2012.
+[^25]: Loch, J. Thermodynamic equilibrium between ice and water in porous media. *Soil Science*, 126(2):77-80, 1978.
+[^26]: Verruijt, A. *Theory and Problems of Poroelasticity*.
+Delft University of Technology, 2013.
+[^27]: Whitaker, S. Flow in porous media I: A theoretical derivation of Darcy's law. *Transport in Porous Media*, 1(1):3-25, 1986.
+[^28]: de Souza Neto, E. A., Peric, D., and Owen, D. R. J. *Computational Methods for Plasticity: Theory and Applications*.
+John Wiley & Sons, 2011.
+[^29]: de Boer, R. and Ehlers, W. The development of the concept of effective stresses. *Acta Mechanica*, 83(1-2):77-92, 1990.
+[^30]: Skempton, A. W. Terzaghi's discovery of effective stress. *From Theory to Practice in Soil Mechanics: Selections from the Writings of Karl Terzaghi*, pages 42-53, 1960.